Julie Doucet: Awards and honours

 In 1991, Dirty Plotte was nominated for best new series and Doucet won the Harvey Award for "Best New Talent".
 In 1999, when The Comics Journal made a list of the top 100 comics of all time, she was on several of the short-lists and Dirty Plotte ranked 96th.
 In 2000, her book My New York Diary won the Firecracker Award for best graphic novel.
 Doucet's book 365 Days: A Diary was nominated for best book award at the 2009 Doug Wright Awards.
 In 2019, Doucet's Dirty Plotte collection was nominated for the SPX Ignatz award for outstanding collection.

-In April 2021,she was awarded the Prix Albert-Chartier, during the Festival Québec BD, for her contribution to comics in Quebec.
+In April 2021, she was awarded the Prix Albert-Chartier, during the Festival Québec BD, for her contribution to comics in Quebec.

 In March 2022, she was awarded the Grand Prix de la ville d'Angoulême as a lifetime achievement.
 She is only the third woman to win the award.

+In November 2025, Canada Post released a stamp honouring her as part of a series focusing on Canadian graphic novelists, and featuring an original drawing by her.